grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 This automated report generation has helped to save an estimated 3-4 hours per report.

-# LLM bots for Fraud Investigations
+## LLM bots for fraud investigations

 LLMs also excel in helping to streamline fraud investigations, as LLMs are able to contextualise several different data points and information and derive useful insights from them.